What to do when your dog eats something bad? Should you induce vomiting?

 Now I wished it WAS dog poop.

 Given Cookie’s size, I didn’t really think that could have been enough chocolate in that bit to make her seriously ill.
-Wanting to confirm, I contacted one of my veterinary friends.
+But, wanting to confirm, I contacted one of my veterinary friends.

 Consulting with a veterinarian